nolanlawson/pinafore/CONTRIBUTING.md

 Check `mastodon.log` if you have any issues.

+Note that we also run `db:migrate` just to play it safe, but updating the `fixtures/` should make that a no-op.

 ## Unit tests

 There are also some unit tests that run in Node using Mocha.
 You can find them in `tests/unit` and